Quadratic Gating Mixture of Experts: Statistical Insights into Self-Attention: Convergence Analysis of Quadratic Gating MoE

-Given the above least squares estimator, we demonstrate in Theorem~\ref{theorem:regression_rate} that the convergence rate of regression estimation is parametric on the sample size. \begin{theorem}[Regression Estimation Rate] Equipped with a least squares estimator $\widehat{G}_n$ given in equation~\eqref{eq:least_squared_estimator}, the model estimation $f_{\widehat{G}_n}$ converges to the true model $f_{G_*}$ at the following rate:
+Here, the assumption (A.1) helps guarantee the convergence of the least squares estimator $\widehat{G}_n$ to its ground-truth counterpart $G_*$.
+Next, the first part of assumption (A.2) allows us to keep the quadratic gating MoE identifiable despite the invariance to translation of the softmax function.
+Meanwhile, the second part of assumption (A.2) is to maintain the dependence of the gating on the input.
+The assumption (A.3) is necessary to ensure that the expert values are distinct.
+It should be noted that these assumptions have been used in previous works \cite{chen2022theory,nguyen2024leastsquare}.
+Given the above assumptions, we demonstrate in Theorem~\ref{theorem:regression_rate} that the convergence rate of regression estimation is parametric on the sample size. \begin{theorem}[Regression Estimation Rate] Equipped with a least squares estimator $\widehat{G}_n$ given in equation~\eqref{eq:least_squared_estimator}, the model estimation $f_{\widehat{G}_n}$ converges to the true model $f_{G_*}$ at the following rate:

 \end{theorem}